Generative deep learning improves reconstruction of global historical climate records: Introduction

 Here, we present a generative, DM-based probabilistic framework to improve the structural limitations of primary gridded observational products of global temperature and precipitation (Supplementary Fig.~\ref{fig:flowchart}; see Methods and Supplementary Notes for details), as used in the IPCC's assessment reports.
 In this framework, we unconditionally pre-train a DM to encode the joint spatiotemporal distribution of Earth system dynamics, derived from historical climate model simulations and reanalysis data.
 Subsequently, the model employs sparse observations as dynamical constraints to guide the generation of complete climate fields.
 Leveraging this pre-trained model, we introduce two complementary reconstruction modes by adjusting the sampling steps during the generation process.
 First, DM-Fid (Fidelity) utilizes extensive sampling steps to resolve intricate fine-scale dynamics and structural details in space and time, making it ideal for investigating regional climate variability and localized extremes.
 Second, DM-Ens (Ensemble) utilizes shorter steps to efficiently generate large ensembles, facilitating the probabilistic assessment of global trends and uncertainties, such as global mean temperature changes.
 As demonstrated in both synthetic and realistic evaluation experiments, our reconstructions of temperature and precipitation substantially improve existing, state-of-the-art reconstructions especially regarding extremes.
 Our framework overcomes the limitations of interpolation artifacts, restoring critical nuances in historical climate evolution that have previously been obscured.
-Our results indicate an underestimation of early 20th-century polar warming in standard products, suggesting that recovering intrinsic variability is key to reconciling these discrepancies.
+Our results suggest potentially higher early 20th-century polar warming than in standard products, providing a new perspective for investigating these long-standing observational discrepancies.
 Moreover, our reconstruction improves the representation of modern Arctic warming without inflating the regional trend, while resolving small regions with intense warming that are absent from existing gridded products.
 Beyond global temperature, we provide a complete reconstruction of global precipitation, including over the historically unobserved ocean, confirming a robust, century-scale intensification of the hydrological cycle.
 Collectively, these results provide a globally complete, uncertainty-aware temperature and precipitation reconstruction from 1850 to present, offering a refined empirical foundation for assessing historical anthropogenic climate change and Earth system stability, as well as an improved high-resolution reference for Earth system models and emerging AI models~\cite{bi2023accurate,lam2023learning,kochkov2024neural,price2025probabilistic,bodnar2025foundation,allen2025end}.